 The same is happening with vinyl siding, albeit more slowly.
 Last year I attended the Congress for the New Urbanism in Buffalo, NY, and toured boutique, high-end subdivisions that featured vinyl siding.
 I say “featured” because when I asked one builder why he chose this cladding, he said his affluent buyers were mostly senior citizens who had owned a number of homes during their lives, and would not consider any other product due to vinyl siding’s longevity and relatively low maintenance requirements in the harsh climate of upstate New York.

 One architect commented they had experienced the same thing in Wisconsin, where after researching many siding options, he opted for vinyl siding for long-term durability.

-I have seen the results of vinyl siding bans at work in low income neighborhoods in Omaha and New York.
+I have seen the results of vinyl siding bans at work in low-income neighborhoods in Omaha and New York.
 The city invests tax dollars in revitalization, misguidedly specifies fiber cement to appease environmental and architectural misconceptions, and five years later the new neighborhood looks as bad as the distressed neighborhoods surrounding it.
 There’s no money for ongoing maintenance, and apparently no willpower for exterior upkeep, even among the well-heeled.

-My neighborhoods, 20 years later, still look like new.
+My neighborhoods, 20 years later, still look new.
 Just the way I like it and so would you.